kchapelier/cellular-automata-rule-parser/README.md

 The extended stochastic format is identical to the extended life with an added notation to add notation per value or range of values.

-The probability, a decimal number between 0 and 1 suffixed with a colon, can be added after the value or range of value.
+The probability of survival or birth, a decimal number between 0 and 1 suffixed with a colon, can be added after the value or range of value.

 `E 0..5:0.2 / 8:0.95`